What is BAMS?: Course Fees 2025, Subjects, Top Colleges, Admissions

 A:

-Yes, a BAMS doctor is legally allowed to administer injections, provided they have the necessary training and follow the guidelines set by the Ministry of AYUSH.
+Yes, a BAMS doctor is authorised use injections only if they have necessary training and also follow the guidelines which is set by the Ministry of AYUSH.

-However, they must adhere to the regulations and scope of practice outlined by the state medical councils.
+But it is very important that they follow the regulations and scope of practice set by the state medical councils.

 Q: What are the benefits of doing BHMS after completing the BAMS course?